swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     find . -type f -exec grep Volume {} \;

-This command finds every file starting from `.`.
-Then it searches each file for a line which contains the word "Volume".
+This command first finds every file starting from `.`.
+Then `grep` searches each file for a line which contains the word "Volume".
 The `{}` refers to the name of each file.
 The trailing `\;` is used to terminate the command.
 This command is slow, because it is calling a new instance